Why Collaboration with Finance Benefits Procurement and the Whole Company

 The kicker, of course, is that it’s possible for finance teams to have these relationships with ALL business units, provided the culture, technology, and leadership support their development.

-So while the procurement and finance departments are absolutely a natural fit for collaboration, both chief financial officers (CFOs) and their finance teams often overlook the potential benefits that accompany finance collaboration with all the business units in their organisations.
+So while the procurement and finance departments are absolutely a natural fit for collaboration, both chief financial officers (CFOs) and their finance teams often overlook the potential benefits that accompany finance collaboration with all the business units in their organizations.

 In the past, such collaboration might have been onerous and time-consuming, particularly using manual processes.
 But as digital transformation continues to redefine the landscape of modern commerce, savvy CFOs are coming to appreciate, and endorse, the benefits of finance collaboration not just for cost savings, but to improve the decision-making process through improved collaboration, greater data transparency, and streamlined workflows driven by continuous improvement.